owenjones/bangoree/README.md

 * ``\references`` - Creates the references pages.

 ##Abbreviations
-This package has the ability to generate an abbreviations page, using the ``\abbrv`` macros mentioned abov.
+This package has the ability to generate an abbreviations page, using the ``\abbrv`` macros mentioned above.

 After typesetting the document run the command ``makeindex <document title>.nlo -s nomencl.ist -o <document title>.nls`` to sort the abbreviations, then typeset your document again.